ThimothiTalari/projectgit/README.md

-Hi git this is my gitrepo
+Hi git this is feature 1 branch